 We think they deserve credit for their actions and efforts in protecting Castle Rock's citizenry.

-Probe to examine alleged Labor chief's underworld link prosecutor has been appointed to look into Labor Secretary Raymond Donovan's possible connections with the underworld.
-The specific accusation that triggered cusation that triggered the probe is that Donovan was present at a luncheon one day in 1977 when an executive of his construction company made a \$2,000 payoff to a union official.
+Probe to examine alleged Labor chief's underworld link WASHINGTON -- A special prosecutor has been appointed to look into Labor Secretary Raymond Donovan's possible connections with the underworld.
+The specific accusation that triggered the probe is that Donovan was present at a function one day in 1977 when an executive of his construction company made a \$2,000 payoff to a union official.
 Donovan has vehemently denied being present at any such luncheon.
-In fact, the Labor secretary has denied that he has ever been in the restaurant where the meeting supposedly was held.
+In fact, the Labor secretary has denied that he has ever been in the restaurant where the meeting supposed to was held. posedly was held.